The

 : Overtaking

-can occur in any lane on
+can occur in any lane

-a highway.
-The hard shoulder
+on a highway.
+The hard

-is also used.
-Local drivers
+shoulder is also used.

-will expect slower traffic
+Local drivers will expect

-to move onto the hard shoulder
+onto the hard shoulder

 to allow them to overtake.